simondlevy/RPiAdHocWiFi/README.md

 # RPiAdHocWiFi
 Simple ad-hoc wireless network support for Raspberry Pi.

-The RaspberryPi 3 comes with a Broadcom wifi chip onboard, making it easy to setup an ad-hoc wifi network for remote sensing, Internet of Things, and related projects.
+The RaspberryPi 3 and RaspberryPi Zero W come with a Broadcom wifi chip onboard, making it easy to setup an ad-hoc wifi network for remote sensing, Internet of Things, and related projects.
 This little repository will help you do that.
 You should be running the Raspbian operating system on your Raspberry Pi.

 <b>
 NOTE: Following these instructions will clobber your existing startup script